An Introduction to Quantum Mechanics ... for those who dwell in the macroscopic world: One--dimensional quantum mechanics

 \subsection{Quantum tunnelling through a barrier}

-I do not know anybody in the macroscopic world that is able to jump over a fence without a kinetic energy sufficient to overcome the gravitational potential energy associated with the height of the fence.
+I am not aware of anybody or anything in the macroscopic world that is able to jump over a fence without a kinetic energy sufficient to overcome the gravitational potential energy associated to the height of the fence.
 A quantum particle can do it: this effect is called \emph{quantum tunnelling}.

 To illustrate the quantum tunnelling, let us consider the potential barrier defined by the function \eqn{ V(x) =

 }{116} where $V_0 > 0$ is a given constant.

 Unlike the preceding example, the region of space allowed to the quantum particle is in this case the whole real axis.
 For a classical particle, it is impossible to penetrate the potential barrier if its energy is lower than the barrier height $V_0$.
 For a quantum particle, things are different as we will see.